 “Better mistakes than paralysis." -St. Julie Billiart As the youngest child of Monica and Daniel Madden, I arrived eight years after my brother, Danny, on my sister Maureen’s tenth birthday.
 When I was five years old I was introduced to the Sisters of Notre Dame de Namur at St. Joseph’s School in Somerville, Mass.
 It

-You show me the path for my life, in your presence the fullness of joy …” Psalm 16, verse 11 On January 25, 2023, Sister Edna Maier went home to her good God.
-Her Memorial Mass is scheduled to take place on Thursday, February 16, 2023, at Our Lady of Victory Church in Baltimore, MD.,
+You show me the path for my life, in your presence the fullness of joy …” Psalm 16, verse 11 Sister Edna Maier was born on March 22, 1937.
+She entered the Sisters of Notre Dame de Namur on August 14, 1955.
+On January 25, 2023, Sister Edna Maier went home to her good God.

 I was born in Boston, MA and grew up in Roslindale.
 I had two brothers and a sister.
 My father died when I was seven, and my mother was left to raise the four of us.
 Her faith has been a gift to each of us.
 I had a deep connection to the Sisters of